aryalmilan/Crop-Row-Detection/README.md

 # Farm Row Detection
 Detect Rows of crop in a farm.
-Images were collected from google maps.

 Crop Rows detetcted by the model.